Drabc/Basic-Tutorials/tic-tac-toe/readme.md

     - How to win
       - three in a row, column or diagonal
     - Players take turn
+    - How to mark
+      - Previous player cannot mark again
-    - Can place a marker if occupied
+      - Cannot mark an occupied spot
     - How the game ends
       - If someone wins
       - Game is locked